psychogenic/coraline-dev-plugin/README.md

 This is a skeleton/generator used to create a basic Coraline plugin.
 The files included may serve as simple samples, but they are really templates used to setup new projects, thanks to the magic of cmake.

+Using the generator you get:

+ * all required boilerplate code generated
+ * a project you can build usind cmake/make
+ * a `make package` command that lets your create DEB/RPM/ZIP files for distribution

 Requirements
 ============